Aleksandar15/DSA-reminders/README.md

 - Search Algorithm - given an array of `n` amount of elements and a target element `target`, find the index of `target` in the array.
 Return `-1` if the `target` element is *not found*.
 - Example: `arr = [-5, 8, 555, 10, 888]`; `target=10` -> should return 3 (index # 3).
 - By me `findIndex` method under the hood.
+- More info & visual explanation by freeCodeCamp [YouTube Video](https://youtu.be/8hly31xKli0?t=1070).
 ```js
 const linearSearch = (arr, target) => {
     for (let i = 0; i < arr.length-1; i++) {